scrabbletank/farhome-rules/rulesdoc.md

 ##### Fey Blood

-During a short or long rest you restore 1 extra wound.
-You have expertise in conversation or nature checks when talking to Beasts, Fey, or Celestials.
+During a short or long rest you restore 1 wound and regain mana equal to your Charisma score.
+When making a conversation check you may spend 1 mana to gain expertise.

 #### Half-Elf